kdcro101/vscode-redis/README.md

    <img  src="https://raw.githubusercontent.com/kdcro101/vscode-redis/master/media/1.jpg" />
 </p>

-## Usage guide
+## User guide

- - to activate panel choose `Start REDIS console` from command pallete
+ - to activate panel, select `Start REDIS console` from command pallete
  - type command into input box and press ENTER to execute
  - to open history, focus to input box on bottom of panel and press up-arrow (↑)
  - to execute command from histroy, click an item or select item with arrow keys and press enter